Coronavirus: French sports ministry wants rugby games against British clubs postponed

 "The Sports Ministry is writing this weekend to the National Rugby League (LNR) to invite it to postpone the next matches including French clubs (against British clubs), in accordance with the wishes expressed by several professional French rugby clubs over the last few days," the ministry wrote in a statement to Reuters.

-Concerns over the new strain of coronavirus prompted the Ministries of Interior, Health and Sport to hold talks with EPCR, who run the Heineken Champions and Challenge Cups, and LNR, the representative body for the Top 14.
+Concerns over the new strain of coronavirus prompted the Ministries of Interior, Health and Sport to hold talks with European Professional Club Rugby (EPCR), who run the Heineken Champions and Challenge Cups, and LNR, the representative body for the Top 14.

 If France's clubs are unable to compete in the remaining two rounds of group-stage fixtures, the competitions could be suspended.